-When social media sites first emerged, businesses soon recognized an opportunity to push their products, brands and messages.
+Businesses saw an opportunity to push their products, brands, and messages when social media emerged.
 Over the years, successful companies have learned to host open dialogue with customers via Facebook and Twitter.
-The positive implications for online customer service have been significant, as have the risks.
+The positive implications for online customer service are significant.
+The risks are, too.
 Below are four tips for using your social media accounts as vehicles for smart customer service.

 1. Share Your Business with the Customers

 A personal connection with your customers is invaluable.
 You’ll build loyalty, and your social media followers will spread the word through Facebook shares and Twitter retweets.
 Don’t trust that simple one-way messaging will be enough.
 Make yourself accessible.
 Let consumers know they can contact you directly by way of Facebook and Google+ comments or Twitter mentions.

 Chevy, Ford and GM – all of which have worked public relations miracles in the last few years – are known for engaging followers with pictures, videos and interactive polling.
 Southwest Airlines will answer follower questions, and Comcast employs Twitterers to constantly respond to outage reports and other concerns.
 These efforts work wonders for your company’s image, and customers often feel appreciated.